sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 - Runs everytime after its content have been checked for changes.
 - Used to access the updated state of `content queries`.
+- Since `ContentInit` runs only once, if we have to read the latest content query result we can use this hook.
+- Runs very frequently so should be avoided.